OfficeDev/office-js-docs-pr/docs/develop/create-sso-office-add-ins-nodejs.md

     async function getGraphData() {
         try {

-            // TODO 1: Tell Office to get a bootstrap token from Azure AD.
+            // TODO 1: Tell Office to get an access token from Azure AD.

-            // TODO 2: Attempt to exchange the bootstrap token for an
+            // TODO 2: Attempt to exchange the access token for a new
             //         access token to Microsoft Graph.

             // TODO 3: Handle case where Microsoft Graph requires an